 Embark in Longyearbyen, Spitsbergen

 Longyearbyen is the main settlement of the Norwegian Spitsbergen archipelago.
-This Arctic town is located at 78° north, is one of the world’s northernmost communities.
-It has approximately 2000 inhabitants and is a modern town with a wide range of facilities such as a supermarket, outdoor shops, several pubs and hotels.
+This Arctic town is located at 78° north, and is one of the world’s northernmost communities.
+It has approximately 2000 inhabitants and is a modern town with a wide range of facilities such as a supermarket, outdoor shops, several pubs, and hotels.

 Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
 In the early evening the ship sets sail out of Isfjorden.

 14th of July Glacier, Krossfjord, SpitsbergenToday plan to take a Zodiac tour to the sparkling 14th of July Glacier at Krossfjord.
 Weather permitting, you may land right on the glacier for an unparalleled walking tour.

 Victoria IslandWe will explore Victoria Island with its large population of walruses.
 Naturalists are not the only creatures attracted here by these Arctic animals - polar bears visit the area frequently to have their “walrus dinner”.
 We hope to meet them both here while cruising nearby on our Zodiacs.